Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 - User-generated content, including gym uploads by user.
 - Advanced search and filters system.
 - Integration with social media platforms.
+- Basic exercise plan, with a AI-driven personal trainer as a premium option.
 - User engagement features, such as user forums and challenges.
 - Rating and comment system to highlight possible broken equipment, or lack of maintenance.